Chatexpy10/Capstone-1/README.md

-# web-dev-project
+# Captone project 1
-These are some of the projects have done ...
+These project was done with html only